JayFarei/new_repo_automation/README.md

 2. Bash script

-The script is self explanatory - if you were to do all the instructions individually on your terminal - you'll end up with this send of instructions.
+The script is self explanatory - if you were to do all the instructions individually on your terminal - you'll end up with this set of instructions.

 Worth noticing that you will have to use the entire path vs a shortened version (using ~) - I had some issues in my tests with that.